 There are a variety of factors that can cause hyperpigmentation.
 These include:

 - Sun Exposure: Sunlight triggers the production of melanin.
 Prolonged exposure without adequate protection can lead to excess melanin production, causing spots or patches of hyperpigmentation, often referred to as sun spots or age spots.

-- Hormonal Changes: Conditions like melasma are triggered by hormonal changes, often occurring during pregnancy or due to contraceptive use.
+- Hormonal Changes: Conditions like melasma are caused by hormonal changes.
+It often occurrs during pregnancy, menopause or due to contraceptive use.

 - Inflammation: Post-inflammatory hyperpigmentation occurs following skin injury or inflammation, such as acne, eczema, or psoriasis.
 It’s more common in more pigmented skin tones.

 - Age: As we age, our melanin production can become less controlled, leading to age spots, also known as liver spots or solar lentigines.

 - Genetics: Some people have a genetic predisposition to hyperpigmentation.
 This genetic hyperpigmentation can take several forms, including freckles, birthmarks or more diffuse discolouration.